 Kiran can play at the top of the order as a finisher, and that power makes her unique.
 Bowlers and opponents really fear Kiran; she can take games away from anyone at any point.
 She has a really unique skill set in terms of power in women’s cricket.

-And that's something we've got to utilise well and best we can at UP.
-So we'll make those decisions closer to the tournament.
-But I'm hopeful that Kiran continues that good form.
+And that's something we've got to utilise well.
+I'm hopeful that Kiran continues that good form.
 I know she scored 100 recently in domestic cricket.
 We hope that form continues.
 We've got a group of players who are performing well domestically, who come into our franchise, and who are able to transform their domestic form into UP Warriors runs.

 If you’ve not downloaded the Cricket.com app yet, you’re missing out on our content — big time.
 Download the App here